avaneev/prvhash/README.md

 be made.
 PRVHASH may possess cryptographic properties, but this is yet to be proven.
 This function is best used on pre-compressed, maximal entropy, data.
-To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of "impossible bytes", as a pseudo-entropy injection.
+To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of "impossible words", as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely non-reversible since it does not use fixed prime numbers, and due to non-linearities introduced by bit truncations.
+In author's opinion, this hash function is almost definitely non-reversible since it does not use fixed prime numbers, and due to non-linearities induced by bit truncations.

 PRVHASH can be easily transformed into a stream hash by creating a simple context structure, and moving its initialization to a separate function.
 It is a fixed-time hash function that depends only on message length.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).
-The `prvhash82.h` file implements the same function, but extended to 128-bit math: with some compilers it is faster than `prvhash42.h`.

-On big-endian architectures (ARM), when transmitting hashes between systems, each hash element of the resulting hash should be endianness-corrected (byte-swapped).

-The prvhash42_32 hash of the string `The strict avalanche criterion` is `17fc6d3c`.
+The prvhash42_32 hash of the string `The strict avalanche criterion` is `d2b7e541`.

-The prvhash42_64 hash of the same string is `e190ee0e5c876678`.
+The prvhash42_64 hash of the same string is `074c0781032e633d`.

-The prvhash82_64 hash of the same string is `ee1a6bc07b6212d6`.

 ## Entropy PRNG ##